evalf/nutils-SI/README.md

 be extended.
 For instance, though it is not part of the official SI system, it might be desirable to add an angular dimension.
-This is done by creating a new Dimension instance, using a symbol that avoids the existing symbols T, L, M, I, Θ, N and J:
+This is done by creating a new Dimension instance, using a symbol that avoids the existing symbols T, L, M, I, Θ, N, J and A:

-    >>> Angle = SI.Dimension.create('Φ')
+    >>> Xonon = SI.Dimension.create('X')

 At this point, the dimension is not very useful yet as it lacks units.
-To rectify this we define the radian by its abbreviation 'rad' in terms of the provided reference quantity, and assign it to the global table of units:
+To rectify this we define the unit yam as being internally represented by a unit
+value:

-    >>> SI.units.rad = Angle.reference_quantity
+    >>> SI.units.yam = Xonon.reference_quantity

-Additional units can be defined by relating them to pre-existing ones:
+Additional units can be defined by relating them to pre-existing ones.
+Here we define the unit zop as the equal of 15 kilo-yam:

     >>> import math
-    >>> SI.units.deg = math.pi / 180 * SI.units.rad
+    >>> SI.units.zop = 15 * SI.units.kyam

 Alternatively, units can be defined using the same string syntax that is used by the Quantity constructor.
 Nevertheless, the following statement fails as we cannot define the same unit twice.

-    >>> SI.units.deg = '0.017453292519943295rad'
+    >>> SI.units.zop = '15kyam'
     Traceback (most recent call last):
          ...
-    ValueError: cannot define 'deg': unit is already defined
+    ValueError: cannot define 'zop': unit is already defined

 Having defined the new units we can directly use them:

-    >>> angle = SI.parse('30deg')

-Any function that accepts angular values will expect to receive them in a specific unit.
-The new Angle dimension makes this unit explicit:

-    >>> math.sin(angle / SI.units.rad)
+    >>> SI.parse('24mzop/h')
-    0.49999999999999994
+    0.1[X/T]